A frequent contributor to Moral Relativism Magazine, Anaya completed a B.A. in English with an emphasis on writing at Skidmore College.

-Love is often confused with the idea of losing oneself into something that is considered larger than life, than the self or the sum of one’ parts.
-Out of the desire for human connection comes a desire to fuse with another person, for the two to become in essence one, to know another as completely and as deeply as one knows oneself.
+Love is often confused with the idea of losing oneself into something that is considered larger than life—than the self or the sum of one’s parts.
+Out of the desire for human connection comes a desire to fuse with another person: for the two to become, in essence, one; to know another as completely and as deeply as one knows oneself.

 This is what Erich Fromm in The Art of Loving describes as immature, symbiotic love.
 For Fromm, this sort of love is both transitory and illusory, and cannot compare to the mature form, in which union is attained through the retention of the individual self rather than loss through symbiosis.
 Mature love, and the resulting knowledge of another person, can only be attained through the act of love, rather than the illusory state that is immature love.

 The Drive Towards Human Connection

 Fromm claims that the deepest, most pressing need of mankind is to overcome a sense of loneliness and separation.
 As humans, we possess the unique characteristic of self-awareness.
 This self-awareness means that each individual has an understanding of him or herself as a distinctly separate entity from the larger group, be it family, community, or society.

 Individual separatism is, for Fromm, an essential feature in understanding the human experience, and one which is the source of much loneliness and existential angst.
 Out of this sense of aloneness, in which man has an “awareness of his own short life span, of the fact that without his will he is born and against his will he dies, that he will die before those whom he loves, or they before him…of his helplessness before the forces of nature and society...[making] his separate, disunited existence an unbearable prison,” there is an almost inescapable need for union or connection with the world outside of himself.